digitalbricklayer/techteapotcom/content/posts/failure-manifest-first.md

 But it isn't just that you will be informed more quickly by going to the source of the failure, you will also get better information.

-Monitoring an end point will only tell you so much: whetherÂ  it is workingÂ  and the response time and maybe, if you're lucky, a response code.
+Monitoring an end point will only tell you so much: whether it is working  and the response time and maybe, if you're lucky, a response code.

 In the case of our logs when a 5XX status code is returned, we'll probably get the full exception message plus stack trace.
 Altogether a lot more useful.